Schedule →

 Outdoors + recreation

-• Boise River Greenbelt — 25-mile paved pathway through the city core, ~850 acres of riverside parks (cityofboise.org)
+• Boise River Greenbelt — 28-mile paved pathway, ~850 acres of riverside parks, Lucky Peak to Garden City

 • Lucky Peak Reservoir — boating, swimming, ~20 min east